Varunraj3010/SKILLLAB_PROR-2026-Sentinels/README.md

 `Input: Digital test vectors (switch positions) are fed as inputs to the synthesized circuit on the FPGA.`

-`Processing: The Spartan-7 FPGA (Boolean board) uses a MicroBlaze soft processor running C code to read input switches via AXI GPIO, compute logic gate functions (AND, OR, NAND, NOR, XOR, XNOR) in software, and stream the input and output values along with gate name over UART for real-time waveform plotting on a Python/Matplotlib host.`
+`Processing: The Spartan-7 FPGA (Boolean board) uses a MicroBlaze soft processor running C code to read input switches via AXI GPIO, compute logic gate functions (AND, OR, NAND, NOR, XOR, XNOR) in , and stream the input and output values along with gate name over UART for real-time waveform plotting on a Python/Matplotlib host.`

 `Output: The formatted data is transmitted via UART (USB-to-UART bridge on the board) to the laptop's COM port.
 A Python script reads this stream, parses the signal values, and plots them as time-domain logic waveforms using matplotlib.`